-$\underline{\textit{n}}\textsc{:}$ Unique ID that identifies the microphone input.
+$\underline{\underline{n}} :$ Unique ID that identifies the microphone input.
 Range: 1..8 xConfiguration Audio Input Microphone [1..8] Type

 Off: Disable the audio input microphone connector.

 On: Enable the audio input microphone connector.

 The microphone connectors are intended for electret type microphones.
 The microphone connector can be set to line or microphone mode.